 I’ll do my best to keep this short.
 I could easily write a book or even a series for that matter, as most people probably could, on the events of my life, but for the sake of you (the reader), who probably didn’t click this to read a book, I’ll try and keep it short.

 I was born in Alton, IL on November 18th 1986.
-My mother was Sandy Wolf and my Father is Gary Phipps Sr. Neither of them really had their life together and after both were affected by drugs and alcohol I ended up in the middle of a custody battle and ended up being adopted by my Mothers sister, my Aunt Barb and her husband George Willis.
+My parents never really had their life together and after both were affected by drugs and alcohol I ended up in the middle of a custody battle and ended up being adopted by my Mothers sister, my Aunt and her husband.
 This was a pivotal moment in my life because if I hadn’t of grown up in their kind loving household my life would likely have ended up much worse.

-I grew up in the church with Aunt Barb, Uncle George (and my older cousin Larry), they were the pastors of a local non-denominational church named Cornerstone Community Church.
+I grew up in the church with Aunt & Uncle (and my older cousin), they were the pastors of a local non-denominational church.
 This time of my life was very pleasant.
 I had a ton of friends, met my wife C.J. there when we were kids and developed lifelong friends and core values that I carry til this day.